 I could have told him that I could teach him how not to get Emotionally Involved.

-I could have given him a
+I could have offered a lot.

 Dave Kurlan’s post reminds us that WHAT WE THINK AS SALESPEOPLE DOES NOT MATTER!

 The feature that we like the best might not matter.

 Our biggest differentiator might not matter.

 Being the lowest price might not matter.

 An impending event might not matter.